-Invasive species pose a serious risk to many ecosystems throughout the world.
-The Hudson River is no exception.
+Invasive species pose a serious risk to ecosystem health and stability around the world and locally.
 Why should we be concerned about invasive species?
-How do they change the dynamics of plant and animal assemblages?
+How do they change local plant and animal communities?
 How do they change the chemistry of a water body like the Hudson River?

-Start this module using the power point presentation, which will encourage students to begin asking questions and looking for answers.
-Students will learn the importance of invasive species and how they have changed the Hudson River, possibly forever.
-This module includes a more in-depth investigation of three species: zebra mussels, water chestnut, and common reed.
-As students will discover, all of these introduced species have changed the ecosystem around us, and depending on your point of view, they are either a welcome addition or a serious problem.
-A research report offers a way for students to explore other local invasive species.
+Begin this unit with the introductory lesson, designed to help students begin to ask questions and look for answers.
+Students will learn how and why invasive species have such large ecosystem impacts and how they have changed the Hudson River, possibly forever.
+This unit includes a more in-depth investigation of three species: zebra mussels, water chestnut, and common reed.
+As students will discover, all of these introduced species have changed the ecosystems around us in potentially positive and negative ways.
+The concluding research report provides an opportunity for students to explore other local invasive species.